firebase/firebase-ios-sdk/README.md

 FirebaseInAppMessagingDisplay, FirebaseMessaging, FirebaseRemoteConfig, and FirebaseStorage.

-The repository also includes GoogleUtilities source.
+The repository also includes the GoogleUtilities source.
 The [GoogleUtilities](GoogleUtilities/README.md) pod is a set of utilities used by Firebase and other Google products.